Connextstrategy/CryptoClustering/README.md

 # Python Rutgers Bootcamp Challenge - CryptoClustering

-This activity is broken down into multiple deliverables to include a javascript application, an already created index file, and a dashboard viable via a web browser.
+This activity is broken down into Python code which uncovers was of predicting group clusters using unsupervised machine learning.

 ## Description